bayinfosys/bayinfosys.github.io/_posts/2026-01-01-63-private-inference-stack.md

 code typically moves between them without changes, because both expose the same API surface.

+Marigold packages this same self-hosted layer with typed pipeline definitions and a declarative workflow engine on top, for teams that want the orchestration a managed service would normally provide without handing the inference itself to one.
+See our [Marigold](https://marigold.run) platform for more options.

 ## Layer 4: Managed private inference services

 Above the self-hosted layer, a range of managed services host open-weight